cjmartin/cjmartin.github.com/_posts/2025-02-10-rivian-van-now-available.md

 As of today Rivian is opening up sales of it's [commercial van](https://rivian.com/fleet) (the Amazon one) to anyone (with a business) with orders as low as a single van.

-I'm excited to see businesses start picking these up, I wouldn't expect to see many where I live in Truckee right away, but as I think/type this I realize that maybe that'll be proven wrong since our mountain-town gas prices make EVs a more compelling option.
+I'm excited to see businesses start picking these up, I don't expect to see many where I live in Truckee right away; but as I think/type this I realize that maybe that'll be proven wrong since our mountain-town gas prices make EVs a more compelling option.
 Too bad there isn't a 4wd version...
 Yet?

 ### EV "Adventure Vans"?